- Housing COVID-19 Resources

 Can I be evicted?

-The Arlington General District Court has suspended all evictions through June 7, 2020.
-This date could be extended.
 Check the County website for updates.
 Your landlord cannot evict you or ask you to leave your residence for having COVID-19 or while seeking medical assistance.
 You can still go to the court for emergencies, such as if your landlord illegally locks you out.

 - If you lost your income due to the COVID-19 pandemic and have been served an eviction notice, you may be able to postpone your case for up to 60 days.
 Learn more here.